-In Windows, two types of error occur.
-First one is normal windows errors, which occurs when important files are corrupted or are missing.
-And, the second type of error occurs, due to system level problems.
-Like, driver issues, memory related problems, and other hardware related issues.
+In Windows, two types of errors occur.
+The first one is normal windows errors, which occur when important files are corrupted or are missing.
+And, the second type of error occurs, due to system-level problems.
+Like, driver issues, memory-related problems, and other hardware related issues.
 And, when these type of problems occur in the system, we get BSOD errors.
-And recently, numerous Windows users are facing “irql_not_less_or_equal Windows 10” error.
+And recently, numerous Windows users are facing an “irql_not_less_or_equal Windows 10” error.
 This error can occur due to multiple reasons.

 As I mentioned, there isn’t any specific reason, behind this error.
 The error can occur due to